blaire9989/BEMsim3D/README.md

 ### Code Base Overview
 Our simulation code implements the 3D boundary element method (BEM) in a surface scattering context, and acceleration is achieved using the Adaptive Integral Method (AIM).
 Our code is written in C++ and CUDA C++, and different modules of the simulation are implemented in varied C++ classes.

-#### Users do not need to read through or understand the code in the following class files:
+#### Users do not need to understand and are strongly not recommended to modify the code in the following class files:

 — Estimate